 Conclusion

 Using a stereo cable, your guitar and guitar setup will be unchanged, and the signal quality will not be compromised.
 In reality, it won’t have much of an impact on the signal at all.
 However, in most situations, guitarists won’t benefit from using a balanced output line like a stereo TRS connector cable.
 Such jacks are useful for those who need to transmit guitar signals over a great distance, for guitars with stereo-signal output settings, and for recording in a loud studio.
+So, do you use a stereo cable on your guitar?

 Key takeaways